Avro Lincoln: Royal Air Force

 During 1945, the RAF received its first Lincoln, which was delivered to No. 57 Squadron based at RAF East Kirkby, Lincolnshire.
 In August 1945, No. 75 (New Zealand) Squadron began to re-equip with the Lincoln at RAF Spilsby, Lincolnshire.
 However, No. 75 (NZ) Sqn had received just three aircraft prior to VJ Day, and was disbanded quickly thereafter.

 During the postwar climate, the Lincoln quickly equipped the bomber squadrons of the RAF.
 Nearly 600 Lincolns were constructed to equip a total of 29 RAF squadrons, the majority of which were based in the United Kingdom.
 They were supplemented and partially replaced by 88 Boeing Washingtons, on loan from the USAF, which had longer range and could reach targets inside the Iron Curtain.
 Small numbers remained in use with Nos 7, 83 and 97 Squadrons until the end of 1955, at which point the type was phased out, having been replaced by the first of the V bombers.

 During the 1950s, RAF Lincolns participated in operations in Kenya against Mau-Mau insurgents.
 During this action, they were operated from Eastleigh.
 The Lincoln was also deployed to Malaya during the Malayan Emergency, where it was used against insurgents aligned to the Malayan Communist Party.
 In Malayan theatre, RAF Lincolns were operated from Changi Air Base and Tengah Air Base.
 In excess of 3,000 sorties were flown during their 7 1/2-year deployment, during which half a million pounds of bombs dropped, 85 per cent of the total bomb tonnage dropped during the Malayan emergency.

 On 12 March 1953, an RAF Lincoln (RF531 "C") of Central Gunnery School was shot down 20 mi (32 km) NE of Lüneburg, Germany by several Soviet MiG-15s as it flew to Berlin on a radar reconnaissance flight, killing the seven crew members.

 In November 1955, four Lincolns of No. 7 Squadron RAF were detached for duties in British territories in the Middle East.
-In Bahrain, they carried out border patrols of the then Trucial States.
+In Bahrain, they carried out border patrols of the then Trucial States at the time of the Buraimi dispute.
 When 7 Sqn was disbanded in December 1955, the four detached crews and aircraft became No. 1426 Flight RAF, officially a photographic reconnaissance unit.
 It was later sent to Aden, carrying out patrols in the lead-up to the Aden Emergency.

 As the RAF Lincolns became unserviceable, primarily due to progressive wear and tear, they were replaced by a variety of jet-powered aircraft.
 The Lincolns of Bomber Command were phased out from the mid-1950s and had been completely replaced by jet bombers by 1963.
 The last Lincolns in RAF service were five operated by No. 151 Squadron, Signals Command, at RAF Watton, Norfolk, which were retired on 12 March 1963.